share this post

 • White Eggplant – They have a pure white skin and flesh with a similar texture as globe eggplant.
 Therefore, you can use this eggplant in any eggplant recipe.
 White eggplants are the original variety, which is why the vegetable is called egg-plant.

 There are different ways you can cut eggplants.
-However, whatever the way you go with, keep in mind that you must keep the skin on the eggplant or the flesh turns mushy.
+However, whatever the way you go, keep in mind that you must keep the skin on the eggplant, or the flesh turns mushy.
+Trim the eggplant steam, then cut the eggplant the way you love, depending on how you intend to serve the dish.

 • Eggplant Slices – Cut the eggplant sideway into 1/4-inch slices (6mm).
 This method requires more olive oil because you will cook the slices in batches, adding extra oil every time you add fresh eggplant slices to the pan.